-You can select one of the predefined color schemes for syntax highlighting or create customized color schemes.
-The color schemes apply to highlighting both C++ and QML files and generic files.
+You can select one of the predefined color schemes or create customized color schemes.

 To create a color scheme:

-- Select Tools > Options > Text Editor > Fonts & Color > Copy.
+- Select Edit > Preferences > Text Editor > Fonts & Color > Copy.

 - Enter a name for the color scheme and click OK.

-- In the Foreground field, specify the color of the selected code element.
+- In the Foreground field, specify the color of the selected code element or message.

-- In the Background field, select the background color for the code element.
+- In the Background field, select the background color for the code element or message.

-The backgound of the Text element determines the background of the code editor.
+The background of the Text element determines the background of the code editor.

 When you copy code from Qt Creator, it is copied in both plain text and HTML format.
 The latter makes sure that syntax highlighting is preserved when pasting to a rich-text editor.

-To define the default file encoding, select Tools > Options > Text Editor > Behavior, and then select a suitable option in Default encoding.
+To define the default file encoding, select Edit > Preferences > Text Editor > Behavior, and then select a suitable option in Default encoding.

-To resolve the issue, use a file conversion tool such as Recode to convert the file encoding to UTF-8 when developing Qt 5 applications.
-Otherwise, conversion of string constants to QStrings might not work as expected.
+To resolve the issue, use a file conversion tool to convert the file encoding to UTF-8 when developing Qt 5 applications.
+Otherwise, conversion of string constants to QString might not work as expected.